Pinikir: In Elam

 Pinikir is generally regarded as part of the pantheon of western Elam, similar to deities like Manzat and Lagamar.
 Locations associated with her include Susa and Awan.
-However, classification of specific deities as “Awanite” presently depends entirely on theories about the so-called "Treaty of Naram-Sin."
+However, classification of specific deities as “Awanite” presently depends entirely on theories about the "Treaty of Naram-Sin of Akkad."
 The other signatory is commonly assumed to be king Khita of Awan, and therefore it has been proposed that the first deities invoked - Pinikir and Humban - originate in the area under his rule.

 Pinikir is attested for the first time in the aforementioned document alongside many other deities worshiped in Elam, such as Humban, Manzat (whose origin was Akkadian) and Simut.
 She is the first of thirty seven the deities listed as divine witnesses, which lead a number of researchers in the past to assume she was originally the principal deity of Elam.
 However, this theory is now regarded as lacking evidence.

 Pinikir rarely appears in Elamite theophoric names.
 A daughter of king Shilhak-Inshushinak, Utu-ehihhi-Pinigir, was nonetheless named in her honor.